 We recommend writing the review in the same language that the thesis is in.
 During the defense it could happen that the verbal discussion will be in Estonian (even if the student’s presentation and final remarks are in English).
 This can happen in a situation when the committee, the student, and you can all speak Estonian.

 The Defense Dates

 The defenses take place at the beginning of June.
 Usually during the first 2 weeks.
 The Master theses are defended before and the Bachelor theses later.
 The exact schedule will be made in May, sent to you, and made publicly available on the ICS website.

 You do not have to wait until the schedule is made and sent to you to start reviewing the thesis.
 It is already certain that the defense will happen at the beginning of June, so the review should be done by roughly then, regardless of the specific date and time of the defense.

 If you have certain dates at the beginning of June on which you cannot participate in the defense, then inform the institute (firstname.lastname@example.org) and the supervisor of these right away.
 Then the institute can try to consider these dates when planning the schedule.
 However, as scheduling the defenses is complicated work, it may happen that accommodations cannot be made.
 In that case, usually, a member of the defense committee will read out your review in full and asks your questions from the student during the defense.

 You are asked to participate both during the student’s presentation, where you have an academic discussion with the student, as well as the closed session later in the day, where you help decide the final grade.
+If necessary, it is possible to participate remotely via online means (Zoom, Skype, etc).
+You need to inform the supervisor (who then informs the committee to prepare this option for you) if that is the case.
 If something comes up and you cannot participate in one or both activities, you need to let the thesis supervisor know.

 Thanks again for agreeing to review the thesis.
 We are very grateful and sincerely hope you enjoy delving into the thesis.